hpcgroup/TraceR/README.md

 ```
 If <global_map file> is not needed, use NA for it and <map file for job*>.
 For generating simple global and job map file, use the code in utils.
+More information on how to set up network config files can be found in CODES:codes/src/networks/model-net/doc

 Example files are in jacobi2d.
 Sample run command:
 ```